Parallel-NetCDF/PnetCDF-Python/docs/source/api/attribute_api.rst

 ===========
-Attribute
+Attributes
 ===========

-In the library, netCDF attributes can be created, accessed, and manipulated using python dictionary-like syntax.
-A Pythonic interface for metadata operations is provided both in the ``File`` class (for global attributes) and the ``Variable`` class (for variable attributes).
+NetCDF attributes can be created, accessed, and manipulated using python dictionary-like syntax.
+An attribute can be associated to the file, referred to as ``golbal attribute``, as well as to individual variable, referred to as ``variable's attribute``.
+Pythonic interfaces for accessing attributes are is provided both in :class:`pnetcdf.File` (for global attributes) and the :class:`pnetcdf.Variable` (for variable attributes).